matthijsgroen/js-tdd/episode5/README.md

 This way you also make sure you have covered all the cases.
 For example, what would happen if we change the `0` to `1`?
 It might sound trivial, but it would have a huge impact on our functionality!

-## Exercise
+### Exercise
 Play with your `Calculator` class and experiment with each implementation.
 Try to get it working for each operation.
 Ask yourself the question: "What would it take to implement another operation, e.g. exponentiation?
-What then needs to change?
+What needs to change in that situation?

+Can you make a solution using recursion?

-## Understanding the domain
+### Understanding the domain
 Let's say we have implemented all the existing operations using the `reduce` method.
 Below is the full version.